eapowertools/qs-admin-playbook/docs/asset_management/security_rules/analyze_security_rules.md

 The second is surely far easier to read.

-Lastly, include a good _description_ of the security rule.
+Lastly, include a good **Description** of the security rule.
 It is common to simply write out the pseudocode.

 ## Scale